lvillasen/Quantum-Computer-Simulator/README.md

 	cx q[1:0], q[2];
 	h q[0:2];
 	measure q[0:2];

+The command

+	init q[k];

+initializes the first k qubits to a random superposition

 If the latex command is found, the circuit is created in ps format by using the qasm2tex.py code from I. Chuang (https://www.media.mit.edu/quanta/qasm2circ/)